VH-EAE. Lockheed L-749 Constellation. c/n 2505.

 Entered onto the Indian Aircraft Register as VT-CQR - February 17, 1948

-Arrived at Bombay at conclusion of delivery flight - March 26, 1948
+It arrived at Bombay on completion of the delivery flight - March 26, 1948

 Operated its first Air India revenue service - June 22, 1948